My subjects focus on nature combined with colourful imagery from dreams, thus the name Dreamagery studio.

-To achieve different textures, my paintings are usually built up in several layers while still revealing the colors or textures underneath.
+To achieve different textures, my paintings are usually built up in several layers while still revealing the colours or textures underneath.

-The paint is applied thick much like oil knife painting or watered down to resemble watercolor.
+The paint is applied thick much like oil knife painting or watered down to resemble watercolour.
 Often multiple techniques are combined in one painting.

-In choosing colors, I am drawn to bold and complimentary colors and using colors for the feelings they invoke, as well as creating my own with the use of layers.
+In choosing colours, I am drawn to bold and vibrant colours and the feelings they invoke, as well as creating my own with the use of layers.

 I also used to amuse myself in painting portraits of the different ships that came in to the Quebec port from the Quebec-St-Malo race back in the summer of 1984.

 I have studies Art everywhere I could find, from Art Education, College Art programs to privately held classes.
 I explored many visual and tactile mediums such as paints, clay, sculpture, mixed-media, film, and photography.

 I grew up in Montreal and have also lived in San Francisco for several years, where painting became a prominent aspect of my life.
 To me, San Francisco is a rich cultural environment to study art.

 In 1999 and 2001 I enjoyed participating at the S.F.
 Open Studios, which gave me the opportunity to share my work with the public.
 Circumstances led me to move to Toronto, where in 2007 and 2008, I was part of the annual juried Riverdale Art Walk.
 In 2009 I had the determination and fortune to visit part of my ancestral lands in Scotland, which provided me even more inspiration to draw from.